Conversation Based Chunking™ Explained

 Stage 3: Set yourself up for long-term success by learning in 12-week cycles

-I hope you’re starting to see the power of this way of learning languages.
+I hope you’re starting to see the power of using Conversation Based Chunking™ to get comfortable speaking foreign languages.

 Still though, there’s one key ingredient missing (and it’s actually missing from most courses), because knowing how to learn a language alone won’t make you any more fluent!